rodekruis/local-branch-mapping/README.md

 # local-branch-mapping
 Code and documentation for the local branch mapping project, a cooperation of 510 and the International Federation of Red Cross and Red Crescent Societies (IFRC).

-Authors: Jacopo Margutti, You Hu, Anna Pechina
+Authors: Jacopo Margutti, You Hu, Anna Pechina (2019)

-Project summary:

 ## Objectives
 The technical goals of the project were to build tools and methodologies to automatise the following operations: